Teaching situation in a laboratory. Students sit in front of monitors and look at a presentation on the wall.

 On the pulse the time

-Business IT applications have become indispensable in all areas of the economy.
+Business IT applications have become indispensable in all sectors of the economy.
 There is now hardly a business process that is not supported by IT technology.
-Graduates in business informatics plan and develop operational information and communication systems, implement them and maintain them.
-To do this, they analyse the business processes and organisational structures of enterprises and administrations.
+Business IT specialists plan and develop operational information and communication systems, implement them and maintain them.
+To do this, they analyse the business processes and organisational structures of companies and administrations.

-Business informatics is one of the most interesting, versatile and promising subjects and, according to leading business organisations and specialist institutions [e.g. BitKOM trade association, Association of German Engineers (VDI), German Informatics Society (GI)], the demand for well-qualified computer scientists will (once again) increase rapidly in the future.
+Business informatics is one of the most interesting, versatile and promising fields of study and, according to leading business organisations and specialist institutions [e.g. BitKOM trade association, Association of German Engineers (VDI), German Informatics Society (GI)], the demand for well-trained computer scientists will (once again) increase rapidly in the future.

 Students and alumni share their experiences Impressions from the study program

-The close integration of theory and practice means you can use what you have learnt directly.
-The modern campus and motivated teaching staff round off the university studies.
+The close integration of theory and practice means that you can apply what you have learnt directly.
+The modern campus and motivated teaching staff round off the programme.

-Through the university's attendance of the SAP University Alliance program, students gain an understanding of the most common application systems during their university studies.
+Through the university's participation in the SAP University Alliance Programme, students acquire an understanding of the most common application systems during their studies.

-Business informatics is the ideal combination of computer science and business studies - you get to know many different areas, which is why the study programme is very varied.
+Business informatics is the ideal combination of computer science and business studies - you get to know many different areas, which is why the degree programme is very varied.

 More about the subject